yilinfang/dotfiles/README.md

 - kitty
 - wezterm

-I code with VIM and VSCode, the NeoVim configuration is mainly for VSCode-neovim plugin.
+The NeoVim configuration is mainly for VSCode-neovim plugin.

 ## Usage